foundriesio/docs/source/reference-manual/ota/aktualizr-lite.rst

 Apply Specific Update
 ~~~~~~~~~~~~~~~~~~~~~

-If you would like to update to a specifc build number, you can use the following command.
+If you would like to update to a specific build number, you can use the following command.

 ``sudo aktualizr-lite update --update-name <build_number>``